canonical/hotsos/doc/source/contrib/language_ref/internals.rst

     val = obj.attr

 This creates a new object using *input* as input and then *attr* is called on that object.
-This allows us to define a property for import in :ref:`vars <defining variables>` as follows:
+This allows us to define a property for import in :ref:`vars <variables>` as follows:

 .. code-block:: yaml